Among My Swan

-Among My Swan is the third studio album by American band Mazzy Star, released on October 29, 1996.
+Among My Swan is the third studio album by American band Mazzy Star, released on October 29, 1996 by Capitol Records.
 Although Among My Swan did not contain any US Billboard Hot 100 hits like its predecessor, So Tonight That I Might See, this album garnered the band its highest-ranking single on the UK Singles Chart, when "Flowers in December" reached No. 40 in November 1996.

-Among My Swan relied less on the echo effect that was nearly ubiquitous in all tracks on the previous two albums.
-Hope Sandoval's voice is paired with simple acoustic instrumentation that marks most of the tracks.
-The guitar and harmonica accompaniment on "I've Been Let Down" is an explicit example of this.
-These tracks are not markedly different in sound or feel from the preceding two albums.
+While the production of Among My Swan relies less on reverb than the group's previous albums, the music is not markedly different (as evidenced by tracks like "I've Been Let Down", on which Hope Sandoval sings over simple acoustic guitar and harmonica accompaniment).

 "Flowers in December", "Disappear", "Happy" and "I've Been Let Down" were all released as singles from the album.
-Following the release of "I've Been Let Down" in 1997, Mazzy Star went on hiatus, and did not release new music until the single "Common Burn"/"Lay Myself Down" in 2011.
+Following the release of "I've Been Let Down" in 1997, Mazzy Star went on hiatus, and did not release new music until the single "Common Burn" / "Lay Myself Down" in 2011.

 Release and promotion

-The band opted to eschew mainstream promotion for the record, with Capitol Records taking what they described as a "long-term approach" towards its marketing.
+Among My Swan was released by Capitol Records on October 29, 1996.
+Mazzy Star opted to eschew mainstream promotion for the record, with Capitol taking what they described as a "long-term approach" towards its marketing.
 An outtake from the album, "Tell Me Now", appeared on the soundtrack to Batman Forever in 1995, while album track "Rhymes of an Hour" featured on the soundtrack to Stealing Beauty prior to the album's release.
 A senior marketing director at Capitol called Mazzy Star "the quintessential artist-development band.
 David and Hope are artists.
 Every album they make is a work of art"; Billboard noted that both films "nicely bookend Mazzy Star's demographic, with Batman Forever appealing to the collegiate crowd and the critically acclaimed, art-house Stealing Beauty skewing toward the band's baby boomer fans."

 Music stores were given advance copies of the album from early September; the label conducted a contest where the store which best promoted the album would be rewarded with a live performance from the band.
-The entire album was serviced to college radio on October 7, and lead single "Flowers in December" was issued to Alternative and Triple-A stations the following week.
+The entire album was serviced to college radio on October 7, and lead single "Flowers in December" was issued to alternative and triple-A stations the following week.
 The duo appeared on the October 1996 cover of Alternative Press, and a music video for "Flowers in December" was completed that same month.
 The song remains the duo's only song to enter the top forty of the UK Singles Chart.
 "I've Been Let Down" was scheduled to be issued as the album's second commercial single in the spring of 1997, but was released solely as a limited edition 7" vinyl in October 1996 as a double A-side with album track "Roseblood".